Turnout

 Determine Your Eligibility for Benefits

-Determining your eligibility for Social Security benefits can feel overwhelming, but we're here to help you navigate this journey.
+Determining your eligibility can feel overwhelming, but we're here to help you navigate this journey.
 Follow these steps to gain clarity:

-1. Evaluate Your Employment Record: If you're looking into Disability Insurance (SSDI), it's important to know that you typically need to have worked for at least 40 credits, with 20 of those earned in the last 10 years.
+1. If you're looking into benefits, it's important to know that you typically need to have worked for at least 40 credits, with 20 of those earned in the last 10 years.
 This work history is essential for establishing your eligibility.

-2. Evaluate Your Medical Condition: Your medical condition must align with the Social Security Administration's (SSA) definition of disability.
-This means it should significantly limit your ability to perform basic work activities.
-Many claims are denied due to insufficient medical evidence, so this evaluation is crucial.
+2. Your medical condition should significantly limit your ability to perform basic work activities.
+This evaluation is crucial.

-3. Check Age Requirements: You can start receiving retirement payments at age 62, but the age for full entitlements varies based on your birth year.
+3. You can start receiving retirement payments at age 62, but the age for full entitlements varies based on your birth year.
 Understanding these age limits is vital for organizing your benefits effectively.

-5. Substantial Gainful Activity (SGA) Threshold: In 2026, the SGA cut-off for non-blind individuals will increase to $1,690 per month.
+5. In 2026, the SGA cut-off for non-blind individuals will increase to $1,690 per month.
 This change allows for more income before risking the loss of benefits, providing greater financial flexibility for those considering employment while receiving disability assistance.

-6. Use the SSA's Online Tools: The SSA offers helpful online tools to assess your eligibility.
+6. The Social Security Administration has tools to assess your eligibility.
 By visiting their website and answering a few questions, you can quickly determine if you qualify for assistance.

-By carefully evaluating these factors, you can better understand your eligibility and focus on the benefits available to you.
+By carefully evaluating these factors, you can better understand your eligibility and benefits.
 Remember, as Diane Bross emphasizes, "Monitor your earnings and work activity carefully" to stay compliant with SSA requirements.
-Turnout is here to simplify your access to government assistance and financial support, guiding you through the complexities of SSD claims and tax relief without needing legal representation.
+Turnout is here to simplify your access to resources and financial support, guiding you through the complexities of SSD claims and assistance without needing legal representation.

 Each box represents a step in the process of determining your eligibility for benefits.
 Follow the arrows to see how each step leads to the next, guiding you through the evaluation.